-After a number of guesses, explain to them that the one thing that makes this butterfly so unique and popular is its migratory story
+- After a number of guesses, explain to them that the one thing that makes this butterfly so unique and popular is its migratory story - Can ask if they know if this is a male or female (males have black dots)

-- .
-Show the participants the picture #3 and explain the migratory story of the monarch butterfly - .
-The monarch butterfly migrates from Central Mexico to as far North as Canada in one year - It takes 4 generations for the butterfly to make its annual migration - .
-The 1st-3rd generation butterflies live about 1 month - .
-The 4th generation butterfly lives 6-8 months and overwinters in Central Mexico
+- Show the participants the picture #3 and explain the migratory story of the monarch butterfly - The monarch butterfly migrates from Central Mexico to as far North as Canada in one year - It takes 4-5 generations for the butterfly to make its annual migration - .
+The 1st-3rd generation butterflies live about 1 month - The 4th generation butterfly lives 6-8 months and overwinters in Central Mexico

-Total Area Occupied by Monarch Colonies at Overwintering Sites in Mexico
+Total Area Occupied by Monarch Colonies at Overwintering Sites in Mexico 1993/1994 - 2020/2021

+Scientists estimate that a minimum of 6 hectars of overwintering monarchs is needed to sustain the eastern population (Semmens et al., 2016).
-Data for 1994-2003 collected by personnel of the Monarch Butterfly Biosphere Reserve (MBBR) of the National Commission of Natural Protected

-Areas (CONANP) in Mexico.
-Data for 2004-2017 collected by World Wildlife Fund Mexico in coordination with the Directorate of the MBBR.
+Data from 1994-2003 were collected by personnel of the Monarch Butterfly Biosphere Reserve (MBBR) of the National Commission of Protected Natural Areas (CONANP) in Mexico.
+Data from 2004-2021 were collected by the WWF-Telcel Alliance, in coordination with the Directorate of the MBBR.
+2000-01 population number as reported by Garcia-Serrano et al. in 2004.

-Represents colony sizes measured in November of 2003 before the colonies consolidated.
-Measures obtained in January 2004 indicated the population was much smaller, possibly 8-9 hectares.
-CT

-.
 The monarch butterfly population has been on a steady decrease for the late two decades

-.
-The monarch butterfly population has decreased 90% over the last two decades
+The monarch butterfly population has decreased 90% over the last two decades and 26% in the last year